gross-hall/gross-hall.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome to the SIIL (write full name of the SILL) group!
-We are ... some brief description about the group
+Welcome to the SIIL (Signal, Information, Inference, and Learning) group!
+We are a research group at Duke ECE, led by Dr. Christ Richmond.

 **Research topics**: research topic 1, research topic 2, research topic 3, ...